 How to Submit Samples for Analysis

-- Place sample(s) in a tightly sealed container or bag (like a clean, disposable food container or bag).
-Label the container or bag with a sample name/number that matches what you put on the request sheet.
+4. Place each sample in a secure container such as a clean tupperware or sealable plastic bag.
+Label the container with a sample name/number that matches what you put on the request sheet.

-- Enclose a check payable to the University of Minnesota for all services requested.
+5. Enclose a check payable to the University of Minnesota for all services requested.
 Do NOT send cash - we cannot be responsible for cash sent through the mail.
 You may also pay with a credit card.
 Scroll down for prices.

-- Send the soil sample(s), payment, and Farm/Field request sheet to:
+6. Send the soil sample(s), payment, and Farm/Field request sheet to:

 Soil Testing Laboratory, University of Minnesota